andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 summary: x

 <h4 class="article-subheader">Are You Following Me?</h4>
-I glance up from my book to see my good ol friend Zach looking down at me with a quizzical gaze.
+I glance up from my book to see my good friend Zach looking down at me with a quizzical gaze.

 "Are you on this flight to New YorK?"